abdrahmansoltan/Learning-Notes/Frontend/JavaScript/9-JS_Advanced_concepts.md

 #### Partial Application

-It's the process of applying a function to **some/part of** its arguments.
-The partially applied function gets returned for later use
+It's a technique that involves taking a function and returning a new version of it with some of its arguments pre-filled or **bound** to specific values. **(binding arguments to a function)**

+  - It's often utalized in Javascript using `bind()` method to create partial functions.

-It's just a name for binding some of the function’s arguments to a specific value and returning a new function that takes the rest of the arguments. **(Binding arguments to a function)**
+> It's just a name for binding some of the function’s arguments to a specific value and returning a new function that takes the rest of the arguments. **(Binding arguments to a function)**

 > see it's use in [`bind` section](#examples-of-higher-order-functions-call-apply-bind)